Proactive Security in the Post-Log4j Era

 But it’s not just about dealing with an incident when it happens.
 Addressing the ongoing management of dependencies and helping your teams be proactive is a real day-to-day need.
 So, what if there was a way to be proactive?
 A way to layer in intelligence, integrate it into the background of your developer's workflow, and have it surface actionable insights for you.
 Arming you and your team to confidently answer all those crucial questions with far less hassle.

 Enter the Kusari platform for comprehensive transparency and security of your software supply chain and GUAC (Graph for Understanding Artifact Composition), a project created by Kusari, Google and others and now incubated under the Open Source Security Foundation (OpenSSF).
-Kusari builds on GUAC so organizations can bridge that data-to-action gap.
+Kusari builds on GUAC so organizations can bridge that identification-to-action gap.
 Using the data inside GUAC, such as the origin and authenticity of all your software components, Kusari does the analysis to surface an opinionated view via easy-to-maintain dashboards.
 This makes it faster for security teams and developers to pinpoint where the issues are, plus:

 • manage SBOMs and software metadata like SLSA attestations, vulnerability reports, and more,